EdroVolt/listing-apartments-frontend/README.md

   docker-compose up --build
   ```

-  > This command will run three containers, frontend, backend and mongodb database.
+  > This command will run three containers, frontend, backend, and Mongodb database.
-  >

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.